 The Truth About Leverage

-Leverage is actually a very efficient use of trading capital, and is valued by professional traders precisely because it allows them to trade larger positions (i.e. more contracts, or shares, etc.) with less trading capital.
+Leverage can be a good way to get the most out of your trading capital.
+It is valued by expert traders because it allows them to trade more contracts or shares with less trading capital.

-In addition to being an efficient use of trading capital, leverage can also significantly reduce the risk for certain types of trades.
-For example, a trader that wanted to invest in ten thousand shares of an individual stock at $10 per share would require $100,000 worth of cash, and all $100,000 would be at risk.
-However, a trader that wanted to invest in exactly the same stock with exactly the same potential profit or loss (i.e. a tick value of $100 per 0.01 change in price) using the warrants markets (highly leveraged markets), would only need a fraction of the $100,000 worth of cash (perhaps $5,000), and only the $5,000 would be at risk.
+In addition to being a good use of trading capital, leverage can also reduce the risk for certain types of trades.
+For example, a trader that wanted to invest in 10,000 shares of an individual stock at $10 per share would require $100,000 worth of cash.
+All $100,000 of that money would be at risk.
+Instead, a trader who wants to invest in exactly the same stock with exactly the same potential profit or loss (i.e., a tick value of $100 per $0.01 change in price) using the warrants markets (highly leveraged markets), would only need a fraction of the $100,000 worth of cash.
+This amount could be around $5,000, and only that $5,000 would be at risk.

 Trade Using Leverage

 Some savvy traders believe the more leverage, the better.
 Expert traders will choose highly leveraged markets over non-leveraged markets much of the time.
 Telling new traders to avoid trading using leverage is essentially telling them to trade like an amateur instead of a professional.

 Every time that I trade a stock, I always use the highest leverage I can.
 This is usually in the options and warrants markets.
 I would never trade a stock without using leverage.
 The same goes for all of the professional traders that I know.